LareinaHou/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     ```
     write your answer here...
     ```
     Yes, but the observational study would show limitation.
-The observational study would lack direct feedback that can be provided by survery.
-Moreover, the continuous monitoring would raising employees concern regarding workplace ethic and privacy.
-Last, it might not capture few factors like personal reason or job-hooping etc where it hard to be observed.
+The survey directly asks participants about their satisfaction levels, compensation satisfaction, and support from supervisors.
+This direct feedback is critical for understanding personal and subjective experiences.
+While the observational study involves monitoring and recording behaviors or conditions without direct interaction which would lack direct feedback.
+Moreover, continuous monitoring would raise employees’ concern regarding workplace ethics and privacy.
+Employees may feel their personal space is being invaded, leading to discomfort and anxiety.
+It also can erode trust between employees and employers, as it might imply a lack of trust in employees’ ability to manage their own work.
+Continuous surveillance might stifle creativity and discourage employees from taking risks or thinking outside the box.
+Last, it might not capture a few factors like personal reasons or job-hopping etc., where it is hard to observe.
+Feelings of support, job satisfaction, and compensation satisfaction are subjective experiences that require direct input from employees.
+Observations can provide indirect indicators but not subjective insights.
+And it cannot effectively capture subjective experiences or satisfaction levels since these are internal states that require self-reporting.

 ## Why am I doing this assignment?